21igor/Project1/README.md

 ## Support and contact details

-_Ig you have some troubles or questions please don't hesitate to contact me by e-mail: seleznov.igor@gmail.com_
+_If you have some troubles or questions please don't hesitate to contact me by e-mail: seleznov.igor@gmail.com_

 ## Technologies Used